Prepaid funeral plans

 How the cost of funeral plans compares to paying direct

-It's possible to find a funeral that costs less than a similar plan, so if you think your family will be cool-headed enough to shop around and not succumb to upselling after a loved one has passed away, you may not need to buy a plan.
+It's possible to find a funeral that costs less than a similar plan – in particular, direct cremations can cost considerably less at the point of need than they do as part of a plan.
+So if you think your family will be cool-headed enough to shop around and not succumb to upselling after a loved one has passed away, you may not need to buy a plan.

-Bear in mind that the cost will vary considerably depending on where you live, and you'll likely pay more if you opt for a burial over a cremation.
-According to SunLife's most recent Cost of Dying Report, the total average cost of a burial was £4,794 in 2022, while a cremation was £3,673.
+Be mindful that the cost of funeral plans can vary depending on where you live, and you'll likely pay more if you opt for a burial over a cremation.

 Have a look at funeral prices in your local area and compare that to a few different prepaid plans to get an idea of whether they offer good value for money.
 But don't underestimate how much it'll be worth to your family to know plans are already in place when you die.